rhitabratakarar/Weathery/README.md

 2. Signup or Login into the weatherstack website and get an API Key from the dashboard.

-3. Create a `.env` file inside the project repository.

-4. Open the `.env` file and paste the key in the following format:
+3. Open the `.env` file and paste the key in the following format:

         WEATHERSTACK_API_KEY=<Your Api Key goes here>